Ayushya100/accounts-svc/ReadME.md

 GET - system-setup
 - register-user API: The 'register-user' API allows for the registration of new users in the system.
 This API collects necessary user information and creates a new user account.
 POST - register-user
+- verify-user API: The 'verify-user' API is used to verify a user's account by checking the provided verification code.
+This ensures that the user has access to the email associated with their account.
+PUT - /:userId/verify-user
 ---
 **Finance Tracker** - Simplifying Financial Management for Everyone!